fraxiinus/ReplayBook/docs/troubleshooting/crashes-loading-images.md

+---
-# ReplayBook Launches, But Crashes When Loading Thumbnails
+title: ReplayBook Launches, But Crashes When Loading Thumbnails
+description: Troubleshooting
+---

 Check if you have some kind of ransomware protection enabled on your system.
 That feature prevents unauthorized applications from saving files in certain folders.